Department Chair Professor, Chair

 - B.S. in Administration Engineering, Keio University.

 Information Architectures: System Analysis & Design, Object-Oriented Design & Software Engineering, Introduction to Software Engineering.
 Database and Transaction Processing systems: Advanced Database Systems, Database Systems, Database Management, Introduction to Database Systems.
-Programming Principles: Advanced C++ Programming, Internet Programming, Software Design Laboratories, Introduction to Computing.
+Programming Principles: Advanced C++ Programming, Internet Programming, Software Design Laboratories, Data Structures, Introduction to Computing.
+Basic Theories: Discrete Math, Algorithms.